 Conclusion

-For most small businesses and law firms, pure AI delivers better ROI.
-You get unlimited calls, true 24/7 coverage, sub-5-second response times, and flexible integrations for $199/month.
+For virtually every small business and law firm, pure AI delivers better ROI.
+You get unlimited calls, true 24/7 coverage, sub-5-second response times, 20+ languages, emergency detection, and 100+ integrations for $199/month.

 Want to see how AI handles your actual call volume?
-Try NextPhone free for 14 days with unlimited calls and see which of your callers notice the difference (hint: most won't).
-No credit card required.
+Try NextPhone free for 7 days with unlimited calls and see which of your callers notice the difference (hint: most won't).